 Her HRC: The Importance of Celebrating Women in the LGBT Community

-April 15, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+April 15, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 With 102 positions in Congress and 4.2 percent of Fortune 500 CEO positions currently being held by women the needle for equality is moving, but it’s not enough.